Need help choosing between a solar panel roof mount, ground mount, corrugated iron or tilt mount?

-While our Starter and Weekend Warrior Kits come with Z-brackets, our Tiny House, Bach, Freedom, and Lifestyle Kits come with your choice of roof or ground mount, and you can also opt for the corrugated iron roof mount or upgrade to the tilt mount.
+While our Weekend Warrior Kits come with Z-brackets, our Tiny House, Bach, Freedom, and Lifestyle Kits come with your choice of roof or ground mount, and you can also opt for the rail-free corrugated iron roof mount, or upgrade to the tilt mount.

-Here’s a breakdown of how the different mounts are installed and used, to help you pick the right one:
+Here’s a breakdown of how the different mounts are installed and used, as well as some solar panel mounting ideas, to help you pick the right one:

 The ground mount allows you to mount your panels on the ground along a pair of rails.
 The rails are attached to a triangular frame, and the panels are clamped to the rails.
 The frame is mounted on something secured in the ground, such as wooden posts, and the angle can be adjusted during the install by varying the distance between the points where the frame meets the ground structure.